 Money and banking

 The Republic of Ireland uses the Euro as its currency.
-As with many other European countries, foreign currency is generally not accepted, but there are some exceptions.
-Some of the larger stores in places popular with tourists are likely to accept some of the main foreign currencies such as US dollars and British Pound Sterling.
+This country does not accept foreign currency as with many other European countries.
+However, there are some exceptions in Ireland.
+Main foreign currencies such as US dollars and British Pound Sterling are likely to find acceptance in some places popular with tourists.
 Beware if you are paying with foreign currency though as the exchange rates will be worse when compared to paying in Euro.

-Major credit cards are accepted by large supermarkets, shops, hotels and restaurants.
-Occasionally, only cash payments are accepted by small retailers and cafés.
-Certain retailers may also reject credit cards for amounts of less than 10 Euros.
-However, you may find that Irish debit cards will often be accepted.
-Several discount supermarket chains, such as Aldi and Lidl will only accept debit cards (Irish Laser Cards, Maestro, Visa Debit and MasterCard).
+In addition, in Ireland, you can use credit cards in major large supermarkets, shops, hotels and restaurants.
+Occasionally, small retailers and cafés accept cash payments.
+Certain Irish retailers may also reject credit cards for amounts of less than 10 Euros.
+However, you may find that Irish debit cards will often be acceptable.
+Several discount supermarket chains, such as Aldi and Lidl will only use debit cards (Irish Laser Cards, Maestro, Visa Debit and MasterCard).

-All banks have currency exchange desks for cashing travellers’ cheques , exchanging cash, and obtaining advances on your credit card; they are usually open from 10-4 every day.
-One day per week, banks are open until 5pm – in Dublin this is on a Thursday.
-Some large department stores also provide foreign exchange services, but this service is no longer available at post offices.
+All Irish banks have currency exchange desks for cashing travellers’ cheques , exchanging cash, and obtaining advances on your credit card.
+Banks in Dublin are usually open from 10-4pm every day.
+Except on Thursday, they close at 5pm.
+Some large department stores also provide foreign exchange services.
+But this service is no longer available at post offices.

-The general advice before travelling to Ireland is to ask your bank whether your Credit, Debit or ATM card is activated for use in both Northern Ireland and the Republic of Ireland.
+Before travelling to Ireland, you should check whether your Credit, Debit or ATM card is activated for use in both Northern Ireland and the Republic of Ireland.

 Some of the largest banks in Ireland include: Allied Irish Banks (AIB) AIB, Bank of Ireland, Ulster Bank, Permanent TSB.
-AIB is one of the Big Four commercial banks in Ireland, and is regulated by the Central Bank of Ireland.
+AIB is one of the Big Four commercial banks in Ireland.
+Moreover, it is regulated by the Central Bank of Ireland.

 For more information please visit: